rilldata/rill/docs-enterprise/docs/ingesting-from-big-query.md

 5. **Click on `Connect Data`**
 6. **Paste the table id from BigQuery that you copied into your clipboard into the Table ID field and click `Apply`.
 7. You should see a preview of your data
-8. Follow the instructions in [Druid Data Ingestion](/druid-data-ingestion), clicking `Next` in the bottom right to step through the various ingestions stages.
+8. Proceed through Druid Data Ingestion, clicking `Next` in the bottom right to step through the various ingestions stages.
 Remember to name your dataset appropriately in the `Publish` stage
 9. Submit your ingestion spec in the final stage.
 When the status of the job says `Success`, click on the `Query` tab at the top to go to the Druid SQL console and use SQL to query your new dataset.